google/neural-tangents/README.md

 ## 5-Minute Intro

-<b>Below is a very quick introduction.
-For a detailed, in-depth interactive walkthrough please see the following [Colab](https://colab.sandbox.google.com/github/google/neural-tangents/blob/master/notebooks/neural_tangents_cookbook.ipynb).</b>
+<b>See this [Colab](https://colab.sandbox.google.com/github/google/neural-tangents/blob/master/notebooks/neural_tangents_cookbook.ipynb) for a detailed tutorial.
+Below is a very quick introduction.</b>

 Our library closely follows JAX's API for specifying neural networks,  [`stax`](https://github.com/google/jax/blob/master/jax/experimental/stax.py).
 In `stax` a network is defined by a pair of functions `(init_fun, apply_fun)` initializing the trainable parameters and computing the outputs of the network respectively.
 Below is an example of defining a 3-layer network and computing it's outputs `y` given inputs `x`.